Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-This shortage is because of several things, including an aging workforce and competition from other industries.
+Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?